Im-Bee/Bee3/README.md

 # Bee3

 Small engine like pack of dynamic libraries.
-Built from ground up with minmal use of standard library headers, mainly focusing on operating system headers.
+Built from ground up with minmal use of standard library headers, mainly focusing on use of operating system headers.
 Still linux and windows compatible.

 Pretty much, heavy work in progress.